mrismanaziz/Reforestation/README.md

-## Why couldn't the lifeguard save the hippie?
-He was too far out, man.
+## I couldn't get a reservation at the library.
+They were completely booked.